RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/28-HOS.md

 <sup>14</sup> For Israel hath forgotten his Maker, and buildeth temples; and Judah hath multiplied fenced cities: but I will send a fire upon his cities, and it shall devour the palaces thereof.
 ## Chapter 9

-<sup>1</sup> Rejoice not, O Israel, for joy, as [other] people: for thou hast gone a whoring from thy God, thou hast loved a reward upon every cornfloor .
+<sup>1</sup> Rejoice not, O Israel, for joy, as [other] people: for thou hast gone a whoring from thy God, thou hast loved a reward upon every cornfloor.
 <sup>2</sup> The floor and the winepress shall not feed them, and the new wine shall fail in her.
 <sup>3</sup> They shall not dwell in the LORD’S land; but Ephraim shall return to Egypt, and they shall eat unclean [things] in Assyria.
 <sup>4</sup> They shall not offer wine [offerings] to the LORD, neither shall they be pleasing unto him: their sacrifices [shall be] unto them as the bread of mourners; all that eat thereof shall be polluted: for their bread for their soul shall not come into the house of the LORD.